Lycée Français de Barcelone

 The main campus is in Pedralbes, while the maternelle (preschool) campus is in Bonanova.

 History

 From 2000 to 2010 the school tuition rose by 57%.
 In 2010 about 500 families protested the rise in tuition by not paying the second trimester's enrollment.

 As of 2013 the school does not translate notices and information into Catalan.
 In response to parents who asked for Catalan translations, the school argued that Catalan families understand Castillian Spanish well, making it unnecessary to translate things into Catalan.
+However, as of 2024, notices have been translated into Catalan.

 Student body

 As of 2010 there were 2,816 students, with 2,359 at the main campus and 457 at the maternelle campus.

 As of 2010 the students come from 1,800 families.
 1,000 families paid tuition, while 800 were on scholarships for 100% of their tuition.
 The latter were families of employees of French multinational companies, diplomats, teachers, and administrators.

 Notable alumni

-The children of the Urdangarín-Borbón marriage of the Spanish Royal Family attended this school.
+The children of the Urdangarín-Borbón marriage of the Spanish royal family attended this school.